rayburgemeestre/starcry/README.md

 [![Build Status](https://travis-ci.org/rayburgemeestre/starcry.svg?branch=master)](https://travis-ci.org/rayburgemeestre/starcry) [![MPL 2.0 License](https://img.shields.io/badge/license-MPL2.0-blue.svg)](http://veldstra.org/2016/12/09/you-should-choose-mpl2-for-your-opensource-project.html)

-This is a work-in-progress rendering engine that aims to be a blend between photoshop and code-based generative art.
+This is a rendering engine that aims to be a blend between photoshop and code-based generative art.

 The interface to the renderer is a declarative project file powered by the V8 Javascript engine.